pincombe/factom-governance/0_Factom Governance Documents/Doc 001 - Factom Governance.md

 > Unless explicitly modified to refer to other protocols, the term
 > protocol in this document refers to the Factom protocol, which is
 > implemented in software, and run upon servers run by many independent
 > users and parties.
-The protocol's definition is substantially defined
+The protocol’s definition is substantially defined
-> by the software run by the [[authority
+> by the software run by the [<span class="underline">authority
-> set]{.underline}](#kix.lres0524adra).
-The protocol creates an
+> set</span>](#kix.lres0524adra).
+The protocol creates an immutable
-> immutable record of data, and distributes it over the participating
+> record of data, and distributes it over the participating nodes on the
-> nodes on the network.
+> network.
 >
 > **Governance**
 >